janayasiin/janayassin-BinX-Backend-Internship/Week 03/Day 01/README.md

 The API will use URL versioning.

 Examples:

-- Version 1:
+- Version 1: /api/v1/books
-/api/v1/books

-- Future Version:
+- Future Version: /api/v2/books

- /api/v2/books
+-
 Using version numbers in the URL allows future changes to be introduced without breaking existing clients.

+## 6. REST Principles Applied

+- Resources are represented using plural nouns such as `/books` and `/authors`.
+- HTTP methods define actions on resources instead of using verbs in URLs.
+- Each request contains all required information, following the stateless REST principle.
+- API versioning is used to support future changes without breaking existing clients.